 SSC CGL Syllabus

-Before getting into the SSC Syllabus for CGL exam, the Exam Pattern needs to be understood.
+Before getting into the SSC Syllabus for the CGL exam, the Exam Pattern needs to be understood.

 The SSC CGL Exam will be conducted in four tiers as indicated below: